 Use of Personalization

 Personalization is key.
-At all cost, avoid sending generic emails to your contact list.
+At all costs, avoid sending generic emails to your contact list.

 Let’s face it, your audience is not all the same, nor do you want them to be.
-By gathering contact information for each customer and prospect, you are able to tailor email content to your audience’s needs and wants.
+By gathering contact information for each customer and prospect, you can tailor email content to your audience’s needs and wants.

 To do so, utilize your website to help gather user information [in addition to email addresses]: